Y-T-G/Y-T-G.github.io/content/posts/tutorials/yolo-object-features/index.md

 We also extract layer 22, since that's the final layer with the actual predictions.

-Running the previous code creates a `predictor` instance that can be used without having to use `model.predict()`.
+Running the previous code creates a `predictor` instance that can be used without having to call `model.predict()`.
 The benefit of this is that we can decouple the preprocessing, inference and postprocessing steps:

 ```python
 # Run inference